CrumblyLiquid/tree-sitter-lambdalus/README.md

   },
 })
 ```
-4. Add highlight queries to your NeoVim config
+4. Add highlight queries to your Neovim config
-Tree-sitter queries for NeoVim are placed under
+Tree-sitter queries for Neovim are placed under
 `<nvim config>/queries/<language>/` where `<nvim config` is usually `~/.config/nvim`.

 For highlighting save this as `highlights.scm` under `queries/lambdalus/`